How do you learn more about filmmaking?

 The Godfather is one of the films every filmmaker should see due to the realism of the characters, who are brought to life by a well-rounded cast.
 Marlon Brando won an Academy Award for his performance, which he turned down.

-Directed by Francis Ford Coppola, The Godfather is thought of as the quintessential gangster film.
+Directed by Francis Ford Coppola, The Godfather is considered the quintessential gangster film.

 However, it treats the Italian-Americans in the story with more respect than earlier movies about the mob, allowing the audience to sympathize with the characters despite their horrific deeds.